-I wish I could say I was out and about on a safari adventure or something equally exotic, but the boring truth is I packed up my life to move down the street and it took much longer than I expected to put it back in place.
-I make big excuses about getting my life in order to avoid writing and exercising and pretty much most beneficial things in my life.
+I wish I could say I was away on a safari adventure or something equally exotic, but the boring truth is I packed up my life to move down the street, and it took much longer than I expected to put it back in place.

 Chicken soup with couscous and spinach

 - Heat the olive oil in a large pot over medium heat.

 - Add the onion and couscous and cook, stirring occasionally, for 8-10 minutes.
 The onion should be soft and the couscous should be lightly browned.

 - Add the garlic and cook 1-2 minutes more.